LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Cause of Error 8

-Let's take a look at the [documentation on date_histogram aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations-bucket-datehistogram-aggregation.html).
+Let's take a look at the [Elastic documentation on date_histogram aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations-bucket-datehistogram-aggregation.html).

 **Screenshot from documentation:**